 - May encourage the complainant and the investigated person to communicate with each other and resolve the complaint;

 - May, with the consent of the complainant and the investigated person, attempt to resolve the complaint;

 - May refer to an alternative complaint resolution process;

 - May request an expert to assess and provide a written report on the subject-matter of the complaint;

 - May conduct, or appoint an investigator to conduct, an investigation;

 - If satisfied that the complaint is trivial or vexatious, may dismiss the complaint;

-- May make a direction for an incapacity assessment for physical and/or mental health.
+- May request an incapacity assessment for physical and/or mental health.